jadef/portfolio/readme.md

 ### JavaScript

-When *Gulp* is initiated or changes made when watching any js file saved in the `/public/source/frontend/yakima/default/js/` folder.
+When *Gulp* is initiated or changes made when watching any js file saved in the `source/scripts/` folder.

-All js will be concatinated into a single file: `/public/skin/frontend/yakima/default/js/site-scripts.js`
+All js will be concatinated into a single file: `public/scripts.js`

 ### Sass

-When *Gulp* is watching any Sass file saved in the `/public/source/frontend/yakima/default/sass/` folder.
+When *Gulp* is watching any Sass file saved in the `source/sass/` folder.

-All Sass will compile into two css files: `/public/skin/frontend/yakima/default/css/ie.css` and `/public/skin/frontend/yakima/default/css/styles.css`
+All Sass will compile into a single css file: `/public/main.css`